alifiroozi80/CKA/CKA/README.md

 ---

-Use Cases when vto use Namespace
+Use Cases when to use Namespace

 1) **Structure** your components
 2) **Avoid conflicts** between teams